AlgyJr/ios_guides/Readme-Template-iOS-for-Designers-Week-3.md

 #### Required

-- [ ] Static photo tiles on the initial screen.
+- [ ] On dragging the message left:
-- [ ] Sign In.
+  - [ ] Initially, the revealed background color should be gray.
+  - [ ] As the reschedule icon is revealed, it should start semi-transparent and become fully opaque.
+If released at this point, the message should return to its initial position.
+  - [ ] After 60 pts, the later icon should start moving with the translation and the background should change to yellow.
+    - [ ] Upon release, the message should continue to reveal the yellow background.
+When the animation it complete, it should show the reschedule options.
-  - [ ] Tapping on email/password reveals the keyboard and shifts the scrollview and Sign In button up.
+  - [ ] After 260 pts, the icon should change to the list icon and the background color should change to brown.
-  - [ ] User sees an error alert when no email is present or no password is present.
-  - [ ] User sees a loading screen upon tapping the Sign In button.
+    - [ ] Upon release, the message should continue to reveal the brown background.
+When the animation it complete, it should show the list options.

+- [ ] User can tap to dismissing the reschedule or list options.
+After the reschedule or list options are dismissed, you should see the message finish the hide animation.
-  - [ ] ```alertView.dismissWithClickedButtonIndex(0, animated: true)``` dismisses the loading screen with no buttons.
+- [ ] On dragging the message right:
-  - [ ] User sees an error alert when entering the wrong email/password combination.
+  - [ ] Initially, the revealed background color should be gray.
-  - [ ] User is taken to the tutorial screens upon entering the correct email/password combination.

 - [ ] Tutorial Screens.
   - [ ] User can page between the screens.
 - [ ] Image Timeline.